microaeris/easy6502/aeris_6502_style_guide.md

 ## Data Stack

 The end of the zero page will be dedicated as a data stack.
 Starting from $00FF and growing towards $0000, temporary data can be pushed onto this stack.
-A register must contain the data stack point (`DSP`) to point to the top of the data stack.
 The max depth of the data stack should be kept to 32 bytes.

+The data stack pointer (DSP) is located at $0000 and contains the byte address representing the top of the data stack, which is the next free address that can be written to.
+Before calling any subroutine, the DSP must be updated.

+If calling a subroutine that uses the data stack, the DSP must be copied into a register (usually `X`) before jumping to the subroutine.

+Reasoning: Even if the immediate subroutine doesn't use the data stack, an indirectly called subroutine may need to use it.
+If so, the indirect subroutine must know the next free address of the data stack.

+### Example

 ```
+    ; Init
+    define DSP $00
+    lda #$FF
+    sta DSP

     ; Load DSP
-    ldx #$FF
+    ldx DSP

     ; Push value to data stack
+    lda #$55
     sta $00,x
     dex

     ; Pull value from data stack
-    lda $00,x
     inx
+    ldy $00,x
 ```

 Note: The Easy6502 emulator allocates $00FF and $00FE to system variables so the